Is an Illinois Supreme Court Race on Your Ballot? Here's What to Know

-Much has been made about the upcoming vote on the composition of Illinois’ Supreme Court, but only voters in specific districts will be given the chance to cast their ballots in the election.
+Many have been wondering about the upcoming vote on the composition of Illinois’ Supreme Court, but only voters in certain districts will be given the chance to cast their ballots in the election.

 That’s because the Supreme Court is divided into five different districts, each representing a cluster of counties across the state.